satansdeer/satansdeer.github.com/content/legacy-posts/introduction-to-reactjs/index.md

 Second important concept is **component**.
 In fact it is the central part of ReactJS paradigm.

 Basically it's an isolated piece of interface, that can contain some layout, some bound state and some logic.
-Component can be as simple as just a button or text input, or it can be complex and be composed from many other simpler components.
+Component can be as simple as a button or text input, or it can be complex and be composed from many other simpler components.

 ![react component structure](/react_component_structure.png)